-Landscape fabric is used in landscaping for water to pass through.
+Landscape fabric / drainage cloth is used in landscaping for water to pass through.
 Drain Field fabric is used in septic drain fields as a filter.
 They both act as a barrier, are from the same class of synthetic textiles and are similar in their construction.

 Geotextile is a fabric used in landscaping, drainage and engineering.
 These synthetic fabrics are also permeable, meaning gases and fluids can pass through them.
 That is why geotextile materials are used for situations where barriers are required but the transfer of water and air must be able to pass through the barriers.

 While landscaping fabric and drain field fabrics are both geotextile materials, they are also very different for very different applications.